GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 [Google Compute Engine](https://cloud.google.com/compute/docs/) (Compute Engine) gives you direct access to the computational backbone of Google Cloud Platform.
 You can use Compute Engine to create virtual machines provisioned with the resources of your choosing ([satisfying the constraints of any quotas that you define](https://cloud.google.com/compute/quotas)).

 This has particular value when it comes to training machine learning models, as this gives you access to resources beyond those available to you physically.
-For example, Compute Engine offers preemptible GPU instances.
-This means that, if you designed your trainer appropriately, your cost per training step could be a fraction of what it would be on a dedicated instance.
+Now Compute Engine offers preemptible GPU instances.
+This means that, if you design your trainer appropriately, your cost per training step could be a fraction of what it would be on a dedicated instance.

-Even if you want to train on a dedicated instance, GPU-enabled Compute Engine instances have always had the issue that they go down about once a week for maintenance.
-This introduces a significant amount of overhead (in both time and money) to performing training on Compute Engine instances.
+Dedicated GPU-enabled Compute Engine instances go down regularly for maintenance and, by default, restart but without reinitializing the processes that were running on them before the shutdown.
+This introduces significant overhead in both time and cost to performing training on Compute Engine instances.

-However, Compute Engine *does* expose primitives that allow you set up training jobs and your Compute Engine instances in a manner that lets you train across instance preemptions and shutdowns.
+Similarly, preemptible VMs can be shut down at any time with very little advance warning, interrupting whatever processes were running on them.
+They also have a maximum uptime of 24 hours.

+You can design a trainer to be robust against the behaviours of both dedicated GPU instances and preemptible instances using exactly the same semantics - the main issue you have to tackle is of your job surviving through a shutdown.

 This guide provides you with a template to do exactly that.